turahe/laravel-counters/README.md

 // will return the counter value
 $post->getCounterValue($key);

-//will add record in countrable table for this post object
+//will add record in counterable table for this post object
 $post->addCounter($key);

-//will remove the record from countrable table for this post object.
+//will remove the record from counterable table for this post object.
 $post->removeCounter($key);

 //increment the counter with the given $key
-//Note that this will create record in countrable table,if it's not exist
+//Note that this will create record in counterable table,if it's not exist
 //if $step is entered, it will increment with the value of $step
 $post->incrementCounter($key, $step = null);

 //decrement the counter with the given $key
-//Note that this will create record in countrable table,if it's not exist
+//Note that this will create record in counterable table,if it's not exist
 //if $step is entered, it will decrement with the value of $step
 $post->decrementCounter($key, $step = null);